mortencombat/stretchable/docs/source/glossary.md

     ![](_static/box-model.png)

-content
+content box
-    The content of the box, where text and images appear.
+    The box surrounding the content, where text and images appear.

-padding
+padding box
-    Clears an area around the content.
+    Padding clears an area around the content, between the content and the border.
+The padding box is the box surrounding the padding, which also lines up with the inside of the border.

-border
+border box
-    A border that goes around the padding and content.
+    The border goes around the padding and content.
+The border box is the box surrounding the outside of the border. **stretchable** uses `box-sizing: border-box`, which means that the dimensions (width and height) that you assign to an element corresponds to the border box of the element.

-margin
+margin box
-    Clears an area outside the border.
+    Margin clears an area outside the border.
+The margin box is the box surrounding the margin, eg. the outermost bounds of the element.